nowaymyname27/CS506_Project/README.md

 ### Advanced Models (Rough Plan)
 - Random Forest, XGBoost for feature importance evaluation.
-- LSTM or GRU-based neural networks for time-series prediction.
 - Transformer-based sentiment analysis (e.g., FinBERT for financial sentiment classification).
+- LLM-based approaches that will allow us to convert textual data to numerical vector embeddings
+  - This will be used as an input to various models together with the financial time series data to predict stock movement
+- Possibly use neural networks and deep learning (more details expected to be learned from this class)
+  - This could be LSTM or GRU-based neural networks

 ## <a id="data_visualization">Data Visualization (Rough Plan)</a>
 - **Stock Price vs. Sentiment**: Plots which show correlation.